selkies-project/selkies-gstreamer/README.md

 # Initialize the GStreamer environment after setting GSTREAMER_PATH to the path of your gstreamer directory
 export GSTREAMER_PATH=/opt/gstreamer
 source /opt/gstreamer/gst-env
-# Start a virtual X server, skip this line if an X server already exists
+# Start a virtual X server, skip this line if an X server already exists or you are already using a display
 Xvfb -screen :0 8192x4096x24 +extension RANDR +extension GLX +extension MIT-SHM -nolisten tcp -noreset -shmem 2>&1 >/tmp/Xvfb.log &
 # Ensure the X server is ready
 until [[ -S /tmp/.X11-unix/X0 ]]; do sleep 1; done && echo 'X Server is ready'